PEmicro Blog

 Learn more about how you can use the Cyclone Control Suite to automate your production.

-Using PEmicro's i.MX RT10xx Secure Boot Utility
+NXP: Using PEmicro's Secure Boot Utility

 The Secure Boot Utility automates building secure boot binary files and is used in the process of generating encrypted secure boot programming images for manufacturing.
 The goal is to make sure the user's application data is secure in both the manufacturing stage and when devices are deployed in the field.
 The tool includes a security analyzer which grades the user's security choices based on how secure it will leave the device after programming.